BasedLinux/bsd/src/bsd/registry.md

 * Overrides specified on the command line using the option `--override-flake`.

-Note that the system and user registries are not used to resolve flake references in `flake.bsd`.
+Note that the system and user registries are not used to resolve flake references in `flake.nix`.
 They are only used to resolve flake references on the command line.

 # Registry format